Newkidd: 2019-present: Debut with Newkidd and group hiatus

 On the April 23, 2019, Newkidd held a debut showcase ahead of their debut on April 25.
 They debuted with the self-titled album Newkidd featuring the title track "Tu eres".
 Following their debut, they promoted on music shows such as M Countdown, Music Bank, Inkigayo, and Show Champion.

 On February 20, 2021, J-FLO Entertainment announced that Hansol would be enlisting as a public service worker.
-Returning in November 2022.
+He returned in November 2022.

 On April 11, 2022, Woochul and Yunmin was revealed as one of the Korean members, of an upcoming Thai-Korean boy group.
 The boy group would be formed by the Thai survival show Seven Stars, which started airing on July 2, 2022.

-On July 28, 2022, the news of Minwook addition was announced via Newkidd's official Twitter.
+On July 28, 2022, the news of Minwook's addition was announced via Newkidd's official Twitter.

 On August 10, 2021, Jinkwon was introduced as the 10th contestant of the survival show Wild Idol.
 Unfortunately, he was eliminated in the third episode and was unable to make it further in the show.

-On November 1, 2022, Newkidd's agency announced that "VICTORY's" release has been postponed due to the Seoul Halloween crowd crush. and will release a single on November 7.
+On November 1, 2022, Newkidd's agency announced that their new digital single "Victory" release has been postponed due to the Seoul Halloween crowd crush. and will release a single on November 7.

-On November 8, 2022, J-FLO Entertainment announced that Hwi to enlist as an active duty soldier.
+On November 8, 2022, J-FLO Entertainment announced that Hwi would enlist as an active-duty soldier.